-The elder law attorneys of Galloway and Collens, PLLC, represent clients throughout the Detroit area in long-term care planning matters.
-If you are interested in developing strategies for Medicaid qualification, that may include options for staying in your home while still qualifying, contact a Macomb County Medicaid planning lawyer from our firm today.
+The elder law attorneys of Galloway and Collens, PLLC, represent clients throughout the Detroit metro area in long-term care planning matters.
+If you are interested in developing strategies for Medicaid qualification that may include options for staying in your home while still qualifying, contact a Macomb County Medicaid planning lawyer from our firm today.

 Staying In Your Home And Qualifying For Medicaid

 Our attorneys can help you determine the availability of ways for you to stay in your home and still qualify for Medicaid.
 Your options may include:

 - MI Choice Waiver Program — Individuals who meet income and asset qualifications for the MI Choice Waiver Program can receive Medicaid as well as additional services allowing the person to avoid having to move into a nursing home.
 The kinds of services available may include personal care, homemaking, respite for caregivers, adult day services, home-delivered meals, transportation, private duty nursing, personal emergency response systems, chore service, counseling, home injury control, medical equipment and supplies and caregiver training.

 - Nursing Facility Transition Services — After an individual enters into a nursing home, qualifies for Medicaid and is later able to leave and live at home, he or she may be able to get Medicaid at home.
 This underutilized option offers a way to move back home or into another community-based living option.

 Once the recipient of Medicaid is deceased, the state may take action through estate recovery to seek repayment for the cost of Medicaid benefits.
 Any real or personal property owned by the deceased at the time of death may be subject to estate recovery.